Warring Libya rivals sign truce but tough political talks ahead | Headlines

 There was caution inside Libya too.
 "We all want to end the war and destruction.
 But personally I don't trust those in power," said Kamal al-Mazoughi, 53, a businessman sitting in a Tripoli cafe.
 "If there is no force or mechanism to apply this on the ground... this deal will only be ink on paper," said Ahmed Ali, 47, in Benghazi.

-'POSTURING AND POSITIONING' Key details on implementing the ceasefire, including monitoring the departure of foreign fighters and merging armed groups, has been left to subcommittees in future talks.
+'POSTURING AND POSITIONING' Key details on implementing the ceasefire, including monitoring the departure of foreign fighters and merging armed groups, have been left to subcommittees in future talks.

 Both sides have deployed thousands of foreign fighters in Libya, including Syrians, Sudanese, Chadians and European mercenaries brought in by Russia's Wagner group.
-Since June they have also entrenched along the Sirte frontlines with new weapons and defensive positions.
-Meanwhile, political talks scheduled in Tunisia early next month with an eventual view towards holding national elections, would need to reach agreement on historically elusive issues and overcome widespread mistrust.
+Since June, they have entrenched along the Sirte frontlines with new weapons and defensive positions.
+Meanwhile, political talks scheduled in Tunisia early next month, with a view to holding national elections eventually, will need to reach agreement on historically elusive issues and overcome widespread mistrust.

 Haftar's assault on Tripoli last year was launched as U.N.
 Secretary General Antonio Guterres had arrived in Tripoli to prepare for peace talks.
-As that assault collapsed this summer thanks to Turkish backing for the GNA, Egypt threatened to directly intervene, raising the spectre of a bloody regional escalation.
+As that assault collapsed this summer, thanks to Turkish backing for the GNA, Egypt threatened to intervene directly, raising the spectre of a bloody regional escalation.

-It put Libya's energy facilities, the biggest prize for both sides in the OPEC member state, on the front line as mercenaries marched into ports and oilfields.
-However, the United Nations is also pushing an economic track in the talks to seek agreement between the major factions on the future management of Libya's wealth and its sovereign institutions.
+Libya's energy facilities, the biggest prize for both sides, were on the front line as mercenaries marched into ports and oilfields.
+However, the United Nations is also pushing an economic track to seek agreement between the major factions on the future management of Libya's wealth and its sovereign institutions.

 "What prevails among (Libyan factions) is a desire to re-start the economy," said Jalel Harchaoui, an analyst working on Libya.
-"That alignment is frail and temporary," he warned.
-See also
+"That alignment is frail and temporary."
+Guterres said he hoped to appoint the current U.N.
+Middle East envoy, the Bulgarian Nickolay Mladenov, as the new Libya envoy to replace Ghassan Salame, who quit in March due to stress.

+7 Indians kidnapped in Libya; govt in touch with Libyan authorities to rescue them: MEA